omegat-org/azure-translate-plugin/README.md

 # Azure Translate V2/V3 plugin for OmegaT

-Current status is  pre-alpha, planed to implement but not working.
+Current status is  pre-alpha, planed to implement v3 support. v2 support is ported from OmegaT.

 ## Installation